epsylon3/odbgscript/doc/ReadMe.txt

 LOG src [,prefix]
 -----------------
-Logs src to OllyDbg log window.
+Log src to OllyDbg log window.
 If src is a constant string the string is logged as it is.
 If src is a variable or register its logged with its name.
 You can replace default prefix with the optional second parameter.